CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/installation.md

         pip install caimira

-    For testing new releases, use the PyPI Test instance by running the following command (directory independent):

-        pip install --index-url https://test.pypi.org/simple --extra-index-url https://pypi.org/simple caimira

-    !!! info
-        `--extra-index-url` is necessary to resolve dependencies from PyPI.

 2. **From the [GitLab Repository](https://gitlab.cern.ch/caimira/caimira)<sup>1</sup>**:

     Clone the repository and install it in editable mode for development by running the following commands: